HeQSun/tetraDecoder/Pipeline.md

 ##### save gff and cdna data of gene model for each lg [available here: DM-lg-wise-cda-gff](https://mega.nz/folder/GscjQawR#QgwKEbbVjIdghp7r0xeWIg)

-#### Step 1. index preliminary assembly - the purged assembly (with corresponding contig size information - two tab-separated columns: contig_id	contig_size).
+#### Step 1. create and index preliminary assembly, and align HiFi reads to the assembly

 ##### step 1.1. for the generation of the initial assembly.